veron88hl/Mini-Projects/README.md

 # Mini-Projects

-The repository complies of the projects that I have completed during my course
+The repository complies of the projects that I have completed during my Data Science and Artifical Intellgience Course with Institue of Data (IOD)